syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Asynchronous-Data-Processing.md

 Following are the events that are available to indicate the status of asynchronous loading operations in pivot grid control.

-* [AsyncLoadStarted](https://help.syncfusion.com/cr/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~AsyncLoadStarted_EV.html) event will be fired whenever the asynchronous operation gets started.
+* The **[AsyncLoadStarted](https://help.syncfusion.com/cr/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~AsyncLoadStarted_EV.html)** event will be fired whenever the asynchronous operation gets started.
-* [AsynLoadCompleted](https://help.syncfusion.com/cr/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~AsyncLoadCompleted_EV.html) event will be fired whenever the asynchronous operation gets completed.
+* The **[AsynLoadCompleted](https://help.syncfusion.com/cr/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~AsyncLoadCompleted_EV.html)** event will be fired whenever the asynchronous operation gets completed.

 Refer to the following code sample for handling asynchronous events.